pachyderm/pachyderm/doc/docs/archive/combining.md

 example, you might need to process together multiple records that correspond to a certain user, experiment, or device.

-In these cases, you can create to pipelines that perform the following
+In these cases, you can create two pipelines that perform the following
 steps:

 ![Steps](../assets/images/d_steps_combine_pipelines.svg)